widifirmaan/Portograph-Template/Readme.md

 <h2>🛡️ License:</h2>

-This project is licensed under the Aruna Picture
+This project is licensed under the PORTOGRAPH